7+ Terrific Brisbane City Markets to Visit

 Not technically in Brisbane City, Eat Street Northshore is just a 20-minute drive or a quick CityCat ride from the city centre.

-There is a large car park and entry is $5 to the covered markets or $15 for a group of 4 people.
+There is a large car park, and entry to the covered markets is $6.

 First Undercover Laneway Eat Street Northshore

-There are lots of places where you eat food from different countries around the world in sheltered comfort.
+There are many places where you eat food from different countries worldwide in sheltered comfort.

-Packed with stalls of food from around the world, you can eat away the weekend.
-It’s open Friday and Saturday 4 pm to 10 pm and Sunday from noon – 8 pm.
+Packed with stalls selling food from around the world, the festival is a great place to eat away the weekend.
+It’s open Friday and Saturday from 4 pm to 10 pm and Sunday from noon to 8 pm.

 Hours